 2. Be Professional

-If you’re planning on reselling items entirely online, then expect the unexpected.
+If you’re planning to become an online reseller, expect the unexpected.
 While it’s convenient and easy to earn a living behind the screen of your computer, it’s also easy to act in a way that is unlike the “real” you.

 It’s not often that you should encounter a situation that makes you feel like you need to take a time-out.
 As long as you’re honest, you shouldn’t have many problems with buyers.

-Here is a shortlist of do’s and don’ts for professionalism as a reseller:
+Here Is a List of Dos and Donts for Professionalism as a Reseller:

 Do: